zorael/kameloso/README.md

 # Debugging and generating unit tests

 Writing an IRC bot when servers all behave differently is a game of whack-a-mole.
 As such, you may/will come across unexpected events for which there are no rules on how to parse.
-It may be some events silently have weird or no values in the wrong fields (e.g. nickname where channel should go), or more likely there will be an error message.
-If the error message contains the raw server string, file an issue with it.
+It may be some messages silently have weird values in the wrong fields (e.g. nickname where channel should go), or be empty when they shouldn't -- or more likely there will be an error message.
+Please file an issue.

-If you're working on developing the bot yourself, you can generate unit test assert blocks for events by passing the `--asserts` flag, specifying the server daemon and pasting the raw line.
+If you're working on developing the bot yourself, you can generate unit test assert blocks for new events by passing the `--asserts` flag, specifying the server daemon and pasting the raw line.
 Copy the generated assert block and place it in `tests/events.d`, or wherever is appropriate.

-If more state is neccessary to replicate the environment, such as needing things from `RPL_ISUPPORT`, paste the raw line for that first and it will inherit the implied changes for any following lines throughout the session.
+If more state is neccessary to replicate the environment, such as needing things from `RPL_ISUPPORT` or a specific resolved server address (from early `NOTICE` or `RPL_HELLO`), paste/fake the raw line for those first and it will inherit the implied changes for any following lines throughout the session.
+It will print the changes for easier construction of unit tests, so you'll know if you suceeded.

 # Roadmap